-While Ohio's captive count is small—at the end of 2019 just six captives were licensed in the state—captive premium volume was substantial.
-In 2019, those captives generated just over $904 million in premium volume, the highest since Ohio lawmakers passed legislation in 2014 authorizing the licensing of captives in the state.
+While Ohio's captive count is small—at the end of 2022 just 7 captives were licensed in the state—captive premium volume is substantial.
+In 2022, Ohio captives generated $1.2 billion in premium volume.

 Under Ohio's 2014 captive statute, single-parent, protected cell, and special purpose financial captives can be set up.
 However, group or association captives are not permitted.